jbconway/INST377FinalProject/README.md

 - **Android Chrome** (Android 10+)

 ## Developer Manual
-A full developer setup and deployment guide can be found here:
+A full developer setup and deployment guide can be found below:

 ## Authors
 **Hannah Richard**
 **Jillian Conway**
 Information Science undergraduate students at the University of Maryland

+## Developer Manual

+# How to install your application and all dependencies

+To glone the repository copy and paste the code below into your terminal

+code: git@github.com:jbconway/INST377FinalProject.git

+This application utlizes node, supabase, and express

+To install node:
+code: npm install nodemon

+To install supabase:
+code: npm install @supabase/supabase-js

+To install express:
+code: npm install express